Riktastic/Axium/documentation/installation_docker.md

 After sucessfully building the image, it will start two containers:
 - axium-axium-1: Axium,
-- axium-db-1: The PostgreSQL database.
+- axium-db-1: The PostgreSQL database,
+- axium-cache-1: The Redis cache instance,
+- axium-storage-1: The MinIO storage instance.

-The database will store its files within the `./docker` folder.
+The database, cache, storage databe will be stored within the `./docker/data` folder.

+If everything started up sucessfully you should be able to visit Axium using `http://127.0.0.1:8000`.